Shravanthi-K/Vidyarthi-Bus/README.md

 * 🚍 Monitor live bus movement
 * 📱 Access a clean and user-friendly interface

-Designed with a modern dark-themed interface and smooth navigation, the project focuses on improving daily transportation convenience and safety for students.
+Designed with a modern interface and smooth navigation, the project focuses on improving daily transportation convenience and safety for students.

 ---

-## ✨ Features
+## Features

 ### 🚏 Live Bus Tracking